 Costs That Reduce Your Personal Injury Settlement

-Recovery from a personal injury can take weeks, months, or longer depending on the severity of the injuries.
+Recovery from a personal injury can take weeks, months, or longer, depending on the severity of the injuries.
 This typically means that the plaintiff must receive ongoing medical care.
-If the recovery lasts longer than the settlement process, the settlement might not cover the full range of medical expenses.
+If the recovery lasts longer than the settlement process, the settlement might not cover the full medical expenses.

-Compensating your lawyer and legal team for the work they do on your behalf can cost you some of your settlement amount.
-However, in some cases, your personal injury attorney can stipulate that the defendant must pay for the attorney’s fees, as well.
+Compensating your lawyer and legal team for their work on your behalf can cost you some of your settlement.
+However, in some cases, your personal injury attorney can stipulate that the defendant must also pay for the attorney’s fees.

 Even if the other party is entirely responsible for your accident, you must consider the practical nature of collecting from the at-fault party.
 For example, if the at-fault party has a $100,000 policy limit, but you have a claim for $150,000, they will most likely offer a settlement of $100,000.
-Taking into account your claim, you will have to decide whether the extra $50,000 is worth going to trial over or whether you should accept the settlement offer.
+Considering your claim, you must decide whether the extra $50,000 is worth going to trial or accepting the settlement offer.
 You can go to court for a small personal injury case, but the practical consequences may outweigh the benefits.

 Ways to Maximize Your Compensation In Your Personal Injury Case